edgelesssys/constellation/docs/docs/workflows/create.md

 :::

-Constellation also supports managing the infrastructure via Terraform.
+Constellation supports managing the infrastructure via Terraform.
 This allows for an easier GitOps integration as well as meeting regulatory requirements.
-Since the Constellation CLI also uses Terraform under the hood, the same Terraform files can be reused.
+Since the Constellation CLI also uses Terraform under the hood, you can reuse the same Terraform files.
-For now, please try to refrain from changing the Terraform resource definitions, as Constellation depends on certain components.
+For now, please refrain from changing the Terraform resource definitions, as Constellation is tightly coupled to them.

 Download the Terraform files for the selected CSP from our [GitHub repository](https://github.com/edgelesssys/constellation/tree/main/cli/internal/terraform/terraform).